KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 ### 6. Perform dictation in the app

-You can automatically let your app perform dictation by registering your license in the app and adding the `.keyboardDictation` view modifier to the root view:.
+You can automatically let your app perform dictation by registering your license in the app and adding the `.keyboardDictation` view modifier to the root view.
 This will automatically show a configurable overlay when the dictation starts, for instance:

 ```swift
 import SwiftUI